KentuckyFriedTofu/kentuckyfriedtofu.github.io.bak2/cv.md

 ## College Service

 * New York City College of Technology, PDAC College Research Council 2022-present
+* New York City College of Technology Faculty Commons Using a Personal Website and Social Media to Promote Your Research and Creative Work Workshop
+* New York City College of Technology [Faculty Commons Faculty Friday: Using Podcasts as a Teaching Tool](https://youtu.be/zjY2vQztGvI) Workshop
 * New York City College of Technology, Personnel Appeals Committee member (elected), 2019-2021
 * New York City College of Technology, CUNY College Council Delegate-At-Large (elected), 2017-2020
 * New York City College of Technology, CUNY College Council Technology Committee Secretary (elected), 2015-2016